- 1 For the Reluctant Outdoorsman: Lake Placid, New York

 For Suckers for Small-Town Charm: Nantucket, Massachusetts

 Nantucket may be best known as a summer getaway, but fall has some of the island's best events.
-Its fall edition of Restaurant Week takes place from September 25 to October 1, with three-course, prix fixe menus available at top restaurants across the island.
-Foodies won't want to miss Barlett Farm's Farm-to-Table Dinners, where farm-fresh dishes are served family style in the garden greenhouse.
-The Nantucket Arts Festival from September 30 to October 8 includes theatrical, musical, and fine arts events throughout the week, while the 14th Annual Cranberry Festival offers visitors the chance to explore the island's cranberry bogs.
+This year, its fall edition of Restaurant Week takes place from September 30 through October 6, with three-course, prix fixe menus available at top restaurants across the island.
+Foodies won't want to miss Barlett Farm's Farm-to-Table Dinners, where farm-fresh dishes are available for takeout each weeknight.
+The Nantucket Arts Festival from October 4–13 includes theatrical, musical, and fine arts events throughout the week, while the 16th Annual Cranberry Festival offers visitors the chance to explore the island's cranberry bogs.
 Save time for a bike ride past the changing trees to Cisco Brewers to sample the seasonal "Pumple Drumpkin" brew accompanied by New England food truck fare like lobster rolls from Lobster Trap Truck.
 At night, take in the dark autumn sky at the Loines Observatory, which hosts stargazing evenings with professional astronomers.

 For Romantics: Banff National Park, Canada